OCIA FAQs

 When and how do I become Catholic?

-Usually, at the Easter Vigil (the night before Easter).
+Usually, at the Easter Vigil (the night before Easter), but this may not be the case for every circumstance.
 If you have not been baptized in a Christian tradition, you will receive that Sacrament as well as be confirmed and receive the Eucharist (Holy Communion) for the first time.

 If you have been baptized in Christian tradition other than the Catholic Church, you will renew your Baptismal Promises and make a profession of faith in all that the holy Catholic Church believes, teaches, and proclaims to be revealed by God.
 The Sacraments of Confirmation and Eucharist will be conferred on you.

-If you have been baptized as a Catholic, but have not been confirmed or received Holy Communion, you will receive those Sacraments at the Easter Vigil.
-(Note that if you have made your first Holy Communion, but have not been confirmed, the Bishop will confirm you at a Diocesan liturgy)
+If you have been baptized as a Catholic, but have not been confirmed or received Holy Communion, you may receive those Sacraments at the Easter Vigil.
+(Note that if you have made your first Holy Communion, but have not been confirmed, the Bishop may confirm you at a Diocesan liturgy)

 How much does it cost?